Your business is ready to grow with They Ask, You Answer if you:

 “We’re not different.
 We’re in a battle for trust, just like everyone else.
 But, if we want to become the most trusted voice in our space, we must be willing to discuss the things that no one else will.
 We must empower our staff to help us teach our buyer in the way they want to learn.
 And, we accept that the They Ask, You Answer journey is never complete.
 We know the things we do won’t always work the first time, but we are patient and not afraid to fail.”

 This obsession with trust, not only means you make strides to earn the trust of your buyer, but also that you must trust them.

-This means that you want them to make the best, most sound buying decision, with complete and accurate information, and you’re willing to give them that information even at risk of suggesting that they don’t buy from you.
+This means that you want them to make the best, most sound buying decision, with complete and accurate information, and you’re willing to give them that information even at the risk of suggesting they don’t buy from you.

 Have I said trust enough yet?

 I’m not sure I could say it enough to paint a truly accurate picture of how important it is and how impactful it can be for your business and buyer.

 I’ve done my best, though, to help you understand what gives an organization the best footing to get started down this incredible journey.

 Keep in mind, although They Ask, You Answer contains many formulaic approaches to sales, inbound marketing, alignment, and culture, it’s a model, not a formula.

 A formula says, “Do these six things and you’ll be successful.”
 A model is something that you grow into and shape to fit your needs.

 It provides guardrails so you don’t get off track on the journey.